sonic-net/sonic-swss/doc/Configuration.md

 Key to the table defines policer name Below are the fields
 -   meter_type - Mandatory field.
 Defines how the metering is done. values - bytes, packets
 -   mode - Mandatory field.
 Defines one of the three modes support. values - sr_tcm, tr_tcm, storm
--   cir  - Committed information rate
+-   cir  - Committed information rate bytes/sec or packets/sec based on meter_type
--   cbs - Committed burst size
+-   cbs - Committed burst size in bytes or packets based on meter_type
--   pir - Peak information rate
+-   pir - Peak information rate in bytes/sec or packets/sec based on meter_type
--   pbs - Peak burst size
+-   pbs - Peak burst size in bytes or packets based on meter_type
 -   color - Defines the color source for the policer. values - aware, blind
 -   red_packet_action - Defines the action to be taken for red color packets
 -   yellow_packet_action - Defines the action to be taken for yellow color packets